This post may contain affiliate links. Please see our disclosure for more information.

 In general, buttermilk makes the body feel warm.
-For this reason, buttermilk is even more beneficial during cold weather.
+This warmth makes it supportive for digestion, and for consumption during cooler weather.

-However, there are plenty of preparations that add cooling qualities to the buttermilk, making it suitable even for pitta dosha, and for general enjoyment in the summer.
+However, there are plenty of preparations that add cooling qualities to the buttermilk, making it more suitable for pitta dosha, and for general enjoyment in the summer.

 Enjoy Ayurvedic buttermilk at room temperature or slightly chilled.
 If you consume it very cold, it will feel heavier to the body.

 Start with the basic recipe, and then spice it up with the fun and flavorful options below!